shopware/shopware/src/Docs/platform/5-orm/6-search.md

 ));
 ```

-The NestedQuery groups multiple queries into one and concat them using the `AND` or `OR` operator.
+The nested query groups multiple queries into one and concat them using the `AND` or `OR` operator.

 - The first parameter `$queries` is a list of additional queries to be grouped.
 - The second parameter `$operator` defines the operator for the queries.
 You can choose between `AND` and `OR`.